 1. God Does Not Send Ambiguous, Unclear Signs

 The major problem with the idea that these natural disasters are signs from God is just that, they are normal natural disasters.
-While there have been several books written on how weather has been a sign from God, these events have been occurring throughout our history and have become a normal part of our lives.
+While there have been several books written on how certain weather events have been a sign from God, these events have been occurring throughout our history and have become a normal part of our lives.
 There is nothing unique or unprecedented about them.

 A. Signs + Prophet's Explanation